 Exercise is great, it keeps me from going completely psycho cuckoo bananas on a daily basis…mostly.
 I think most people that have worked in an office for more than two years are a little unhinged, but walks and talks keep the darkness mostly at bay.
 Mostly.

-But travel, especially solo travel, that is what makes the rest of it bearable.
+But travel, and the people you meet a long the way, that is what makes the rest of it bearable.

 I’m a house-sitter – on top of the day job – so I get to live in different parts of Seattle throughout the year.
 Yeah, people pay me to live in their house and take care of their pets while they travel.
 It’s like a reverse AirBNB with kitties.
 Indian families are close knit so I’m not expected to leave my parents until after marriage.
 I thought about leaving but current rent prices have this millennial saving every penny for travel and experiences.
 So with the house sitting and travel, being at a stationary grown up job is tolerable.
 And it makes cohabiting with my needy Indian parents easier.
 And it makes homecomings even better.
 You have to leave home to really know what it is to you.
 And you have to leave home to really know who you are without it.